pyista/pythonista/test/readme-check/README.md

 ## Running Tests

 Since this is a minimal utility script, a couple of test cases have been written in the `run_tests` method in the script.
-These correspond to use cases that are shown in the `test1` and `test2` folders.
-You can run the tests by running `./test/readme-check/main.py test`.
+These correspond to use cases that are shown in the `tests/test1` and `tests/test2` folders.
+You can run the tests by running:
+`$ ./test/readme-check/main.py test`.

 ## Author